cheshire-cat-ai/vscode-extension/assets/step2.md

 To install it:

 1. Download the `.zip` folder.
-2. Click on the `Upload plugin` button to in the "Plugin".
+2. Click on the `Upload plugin` button to install the "Plugin".
 3. Start using the extension!

 ![Upload plugin](import_plugin.png)